estii20/water-cycle-quiz/README.md

 ![Score and replay](assets/images/README-images/replay-quiz.png "image of the final score and the restart button")

 The display score function is called once the fifteen questions are completed.
 The score and the question list are reset to zero.
 The final score is shown in the quiz area and the restart button is displayed, as a call to action to replay the quiz.
+The score tally resets once the first question answer is selected.

 ## Future Features